-If the offense is reported at the end of the semester and a sufficient number of board members with appropriate representation from the student's school are unavailable to hear a case, the Dean's Designee may form an ad hoc panel composed of three faculty members (one from the student's school) and two students.
-If the case must be heard by an ad hoc panel, it will be heard as soon as possible and generally not later than fourteen (14) working days after the end of final exams when feasible.
+If the offense is reported at the end of the semester and an officer and a sufficient number of board members with appropriate representation from the student's school are unavailable to hear a case, the Dean's Designee may form an ad hoc panel composed of three faculty members (one from the student's school) and two students.
+If the case must be heard by an ad hoc panel, it will be heard as soon as possible and generally not later than fourteen working days after the end of final exams when feasible, unless the accused student asks to have the matter deferred until the beginning of next semester.
+If more than one student is accused in the same case and at least one of the Accused Students desires to postpone the hearing, it shall be deferred until the beginning of the next semester, unless any of the Accused Students is expected to graduate before the hearing is to take place.
+In either event, the hearing will generally take place within the ten (10) day period stipulated, when feasible.